JakeStanger/ironbar/README.md

 - First-class support for Sway and Hyprland, and partial support for Niri
 - Fully themeable with hot-loaded CSS
 - Popups to show rich content
+- A range of modules which integrate with native desktop libraries
 - Ability to create custom widgets, run scripts and embed dynamic content (including via Lua)
 - Easy to configure anything from a single bar across all monitors, to multiple different unique bars per monitor
 - Support for multiple config languages